jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-http-session.md

 and 2) makes the HTTP Session resilient to failures in the system architecture.

-VMware GemFire is ideal for managing HTTP Session state given that it can distribute data/state across a scaled-out, highly-available architecture by replicating data in a redundant and organized (partitioned) manner, thereby making the data resilient to network and
+[vmware-gemfire-name] is ideal for managing HTTP Session state given that it can distribute data/state across a scaled-out, highly-available architecture by replicating data in a redundant and organized (partitioned) manner, thereby making the data resilient to network and